varunsh-coder/dassana/docs-root/docs/guides/workflow-authoring/execution.md

           - .foo | contains ("baz")
 ```

 Which workflow will get run?
-Clearly the `3.yaml` won't.
+Clearly, the `3.yaml` won't.
 But what about 1 and 2?
-There is no priority order, so the either one will match.
+There is no priority order, so either one will match.

 :::caution
-Workflows don't have priority order so make sure to write filters as constrained as possible
+Workflows don't have priority order, so make sure to write filters as constrained as possible.
 :::

 ## Step Execution

 :::note
 Steps are optional.
-It is completely okay for workflows to not have steps.
+It is entirely okay for workflows not to have steps.
 :::

 Let's have a look at how steps are defined-